wizardjedi/txt-archive/README.md

 [![travis ci](https://travis-ci.org/wizardjedi/txt-archive.svg?branch=master)](https://travis-ci.org/wizardjedi/txt-archive.svg?branch=master)
 [![codecov](https://codecov.io/gh/wizardjedi/txt-archive/branch/master/graph/badge.svg)](https://codecov.io/gh/wizardjedi/txt-archive)

+# Motivation

+We have a huge amount of immutable data.
+In other words it's a immutable but appendable log.
+Our storage contains hundreds of gigabytes of archived CSV-files.
+In this case we have operations like batch append and rarely(for example, 1 time per few months) search.

+So we have well defined and well known structure and values in files.
+We don't need indexes because search operations are very rare.
+And most valuable for us is effectiveness of data storage.

+We tried:
+ * Apache Parquet
+ * Apache Avro
+ * Compressed parquet and avro
+ * Compressed CSV-files

+In our tests compressed CSV-files were the best in case of disk space.

 # Specification

 Archive file - human readable text with compression/repetition rules.
 Main idea - group data to bunch of rows and store data by columns instead of rows.
 In this case we can use extra optimizations for data compression: